9 Ways For Recruiters to Prioritize Hiring For Diversity

 The following strategies can come in handy to put the spotlight on diversity:

-- Showcase your team’s efforts towards hiring for diversity, such as stories from recently hired employees.
+Showcase your team’s efforts toward hiring for diversity, such as stories from recently hired employees

 3. Educate recruiters to reduce bias